-- Linear fractures — these breaks occur down the length of a bone rather than across.
+- Linear fractures — These breaks occur down the length of a bone rather than across.

-- Transverse fractures — a transverse fracture occurs perpendicular to the length of the bone.
+- Transverse fractures — A transverse fracture occurs perpendicular to the length of the bone.

-- Oblique fractures – these breaks occur diagonally across the bone.
+- Oblique fractures – These breaks occur diagonally across the bone.

-- Spiral fractures — a spiral fracture is caused by the twisting of a bone rather than blunt force and can be especially painful and difficult to treat.
+- Spiral fractures — A spiral fracture is caused by the twisting of a bone rather than blunt force and can be especially painful and difficult to treat.

-- Comminuted fractures — often the result of shattered bones, these fractures are defined as breaks that occur in multiple locations in the same bone.
+- Comminuted fractures — Often the result of shattered bones, these fractures are defined as breaks that occur in multiple locations in the same bone.

-- Impacted fractures — these breaks occur when one bone is forced into another, causing a fracture and possible dislocation.
+- Impacted fractures — These breaks occur when one bone is forced into another, causing a fracture and possible dislocation.

 Broken bones rarely pose any immediate danger to a victim’s life, but they can keep the victim sidelined for a significant period as he or she heals.
 Some fractures are far more difficult or painful to treat and may cause considerable pain and suffering throughout the recovery process.
-This is why it is important for you to pursue all avenues available to recover the compensation you need and deserve following a car, truck or motorcycle accident.
-You are entitled to recover damages for the cost of your immediate medical treatment as well as long-term care and surgical procedures, and can also recover compensation for the value of your lost wages, out of pocket expenses and pain and suffering.
+This is why it is important for you to pursue all avenues available to recover the financial compensation you need and deserve following a car, truck or motorcycle accident.
+You are entitled to recover damages for the cost of your immediate medical treatment as well as long-term care and surgical procedures.
+You can also recover recompense for the value of your lost wages, out of pocket expenses and pain and suffering.

 Learn more about fractures in auto accident cases, look at our broken bone FAQ's here.